Tapjoy/dynamiq/README.md

 We encourage interested parties to use Dynamiq, understanding that prior to an official v1 release, things could change.

+There is currently a Version 2 update underway, which you can check out [here](https://github.com/Tapjoy/dynamiq/tree/feature/httpapi_v2)

 Caveat Emptor

 What is Dynamiq?